 Often people enter coaching with “goals,” what they want to accomplish and achieve.
 Coaching at it’s best aligns you with the deepest intentions of your heart and soul.
 Why are you here?
 What are you here for?

 We want things, we want achievements, we have goals.
 So we can be happy, yes?
 So we can feel good about ourselves and love our lives, right?

 What if we focused on what makes our hearts sing?
 What is our happiness?
 Not what society tells us.
 Not what our family taught us.
 What are our deepest needs and desires?

 We don’t have to achieve all our goals to be happy.
 We can be happy now.
 And what will that take?
 What bold claim on our own lives, on our own priorities, on our own being – by our selves?

-Recently I heard Raw Solla speak at the Longevity Now Conference 2014 in Los Angeles.
-She’s a 56 year old exuberant grandmother and gifted raw chef with three restaurants in Iceland.
+I heard Raw Solla speak at the Longevity Now Conference 2014 in Los Angeles.
+She was a 56-year-old exuberant grandmother and gifted raw chef with three restaurants in Iceland.
 Before her presentation in which she sparkled vibrant joy and vitality, including doing a headstand spontaneously on the table where she was preparing raw dishes for the audience, she told us she had listened for an hour and a half to Pharrell Williams’ song “Happy.”
 She had an intention: happiness.
 Out of that came her actions and behaviors.
 Her goal was to elevate and sustain a high level of energy to share with us during her presentation.

 Coaching, for me, is about being unconditionally happy.
 It can be a path to experiencing, beyond whatever circumstances are present, an underlying peace, “radiant health beyond danger,” joy, unconditional love, relatedness and compassionate community.